This article is to help you configure MariaDB for optimal performance.

 Aria Storage engine

 - MariaDB uses by default the Aria storage engine for internal temporary files, instead of MyISAM as MySQL does.
-If you have a lot of temporary files, you should add and set aria_pagecache_buffer_size to a reasonable large value (128 meg?) so that temporary overflow data is not flushed to disk.
-The default value is 16 meg.
+If you have a lot of temporary files, you should add and set aria_pagecache_buffer_size to a reasonably large value so that temporary overflow data is not flushed to disk.
+The default is 128M

 - If you don't use MyISAM tables explicitly, you can set key_buffer_size to a very low value, like 64K.